Samsung Galaxy Fold to go on sale in Singapore from September for S$3,088

 In April, some of the journalists, analysts and bloggers in the United States who had received the phone to review ahead of the initial planned Apr 26 launch found problems with the display, including cracking or flickering.

-Following the complains, Samsung said that they would delay the retail launch of its Galaxy Fold smartphone for an unspecified period of time.
+Following the complaints, Samsung said that they would delay the retail launch of its Galaxy Fold smartphone for an unspecified period of time.

 READ: Samsung Electronics delays Galaxy Fold media events in Singapore, China